 Roger Lee Mendoza, a health economist and business economics professor at Wilmington University, said the reason complementary and alternative medicine is popular with Asian Americans is due to a combination of factors, which include generational, cultural and economic reasons.

 Mendoza said CAM is a controversial topic because of the lack of scientific evidence, the argument of conventional versus non-conventional medicine, and how it is viewed in the United States as opposed to how how it is viewed in Asia (which he added is more receptive to alternative medicine).
-An example of this, Mendoza said, is the Philippine Institute of Traditional and Alternative Healthcare located in Manila, which focuses on doing research on herbal medicine practices.
+An example of this, Mendoza said, is the Philippine Institute of Traditional and Alternative Health Care located in Manila, which focuses on doing research on herbal medicine practices.

 For a long time in America, the government had a hands-off policy for reasons including conflict with strong lobbying of medical professionals and a lack of understanding of what CAM really is, he said.
+But groups in Asia had less concerns about the benefits of complementary and alternative medicine, Mendoza added.

 Mendoza said the reason why it’s so difficult to find any new data surrounding the use among Asian Americans is because a lot of them are quiet about whether they use it.
 The 2007 survey found that Asian Americans were less likely than whites to report using CAM.

 He added that many of the regions of Asia are rich and diverse in flora, which contributes to access to herbal medicine.
 Specifically with Filipinos, Mendoza said a lot of the interest in herbal medicine goes back to the pre-colonial periods.
-“Long before they were colonized by Western civilization and took up their medicine, they were already practicing the use of herbal medicine and generations after them showed interest in it as well,” Mendoza said.

 Lyn Pacificar said she wanted to start a business that incorporated Filipino plant medicine so she founded Herbalaria, where she created a line of skincare products, oils and creams that she said promotes healing and good energy.